 Ecklonia maxima a large brown kelp, order Laminariales, occurs in areas of warm to cold temperate waters in the sub- and intertidal rocky substrate, and its biogeographical range extends from north of Lüderitz, Namibia to west of Cape Agulhas in South Africa.
 This large geographic distribution is characterised by various thermal and wave energy regimes.
 Temperature is said to drive the geographical distribution and wave exposure is the most identified cause of morphological variation in kelp.
 Sites were selected along the geographic distribution of E. maxima under varying temperature and wave exposure regimes.
 Morphometric measurements of thirteen E. maxima sporophytes were collected in 1m deep shallow water at 16 sites in False Bay and along the south west coast.
 The parameters of temperature and wave exposure were investigated to identify which parameters best explain the morphological variation in the different kelp communities.
-The results of the RDA showed no temperature parameters to be influential in the morphology of shallow water_ E. maxima_.
+The results of the RDA showed no temperature parameters to be influential in the morphology of shallow water E. maxima.
 The wave exposure parameters with the most influence were the parameters around the mean of annual wave direction, annual wave height, and annual wave period.
 Annual maximum wind direction and April’s mean and maximum wave direction were also important factors.
 Kelps collected from False Bay sites showed to have longer stipe lengths to withstand extreme wave exposure, whereas, kelps along the west coast have adapted morphologies that increase their surface area for maximum nutrient uptake.

-Keywords: Temperature regimes, Wave exposure, Ecklonia maxima, morphology, distribution
+Keywords: Temperature regimes, Wave exposure, Ecklonia maxima, Morphology, Distribution